stellalph/TEAM-PROFILE-GENERATOR/README.md

  * npm init
  * npm install

- This team profile generator also uses the inquirer dependecies which need to be installed.
+ This team profile generator also uses the inquirer dependencies which need to be installed.

  * npm i inquirer